llm.int8() – 8-bit Matrix Multiplication for Transformers at Scale

 llm.int8()-AxB-int8

-and those in FP16 format on the other hand
+And those that are in FP16 format on the other hand

 llm.int8()-AxB-fp16

-As you can see, multiplying the matrices in INT8 format gives us a matrix of size 3x2, and multiplying the matrices in FP16 format gives us another matrix of size 3x2, so if we add them together
+As can be seen, multiplying the matrices in INT8 format gives us a result of a 3x2 matrix, and multiplying the matrices in FP16 format also gives us another 3x2 matrix, so if we add them together

 llm.int8()-fp16+int8